Program Director: Andrew Quicksall, Ph.D.

 The M.S. in Environmental Science emphasizes the fundamental science and regulatory framework of the environmental field, while broadly addressing analysis and design of both technological and management-oriented solutions to environmental problems.
 A minimum of 30 term-credit hours beyond the baccalaureate degree is required.
-For full-time graduate students, 6 term-credit hours may involve research and completion of a Master's thesis, with approval from the student's advisor, with an additional 24 term-credit hours of course work.
-The program also has the flexibility to meet the needs of part-time students, already working in industry, who typically take the non-thesis route requiring 30 term-credit hours of course work.
-All environmental graduate courses are offered with evening class times, and via distance learning, to accommodate the busy schedules of working professionals.
+For full-time graduate students, six credit hours may involve research and completion of a master's thesis, with approval from the student's adviser, with an additional 24 credit hours of course work.
+The program also has the flexibility to meet the needs of part-time students, already working in industry, who typically take the non-thesis route requiring 30 credit hours of course work.
+All environmental graduate courses are offered with evening class times and via distance education to accommodate the busy schedules of working professionals.

 - Bachelor of Science in one of the quantitative sciences or mathematics, or in one of the engineering disciplines.

 - G.P.A. of at least 3.00 on a 4.00 scale.

 - A minimum of one year of college-level calculus.
 An additional half-year of differential equations is desirable.